 On January 1, 2012, California’s law changed to create significant penalties for employers who willfully misclassify workers, fail to withhold taxes, and pay into the Worker Compensation system.
 The law imposes strict penalties for misclassifying employees as independent contractors.

 Do You Hire An Independent Contractor Or Employee (For Your Film)

-California joins the cause
+California joins the cause.

 How to classify your workers

-Particularly in entertainment, workers may look sometimes like employees and sometimes like contractors.
+Particularly in entertainment, workers may sometimes look like employees and sometimes like contractors.
 It’s often difficult to determine which classification to use.

 The IRS view is that most crew members, actors, and others working on a film production should be classified as employees, not independent contractors, and that taxes should thus be withheld.

 Where a loan-out company is involved, it, rather than the producer, is the employee, so no withholding is required of the producer.
 Also, suppose the person is being hired for their services and to bring equipment, supplies, or intellectual property rights to the party.
 In that case, the relationship can probably be characterized as one of an independent contractor.
 But, merely declaring in a contract that the parties are independent contractors will do little to persuade the authorities that this is the case.

 the “Control” test

 To determine whether a worker is an independent contractor, the law uses a so-called “control” test.
 This test looks at several factors to evaluate whether an employer has the right to control how workers perform their services.